johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 > An ideal RNN would theoretically be able to remember as far back as was necessary in order to to make an accurate prediction.
 However, as with many things, the theory does not carry over to reality.
 RNNs have trouble learning long term dependencies due to the vanishing gradient problem.
 An example of such a long term dependency might be if we are trying to predict the last word in the following sentence ”My family originally comes from Belgium so my native language is PREDICTION”.
 A normal RNN would possibly be able to recognize that the prediction should be a language but it would need the earlier context of Belgium to be able to accurately predict DUTCH.

 Topically, this is why the craze around LLMs is so impressive.
-There's a lot more going on with LLMs with vector databases and how much native knowledge they have already ingested.
+There's a lot more going on with LLMs... which...
+I will not cover here.

 The notion of [backpropagation][backprop] is basically the same just we also have the added dimension of time.